CharlesGriswold/lanyon/README.md

 Lanyon is a simple web server, which reads directories of markdown files and converts them to HTML and serves.
 An intuitive and easy way to create a website.

-Lanyon was derived from my static site generator, [Hastie](https://github.com/mkaz/hastie).
-I grew tired of the multiple steps for creating, generating and publishing.
+Lanyon was derived from the static site generator, [Hastie](https://github.com/mkaz/hastie). mkaz grew tired of the multiple steps for creating, generating and publishing.
 Plus, using a static site generator has a duplicate source tree and generated tree, with some assets in each.
 Lanyon simplifies this with one set of directories with content and assets.